CDCgov/tostadas/docs/user-guide/custom_metadata_guide.md

 * (1) Custom field name is empty

 * (2) There is at least one valid sample name provided (non-empty string) AND none of the sample(s) listed are in the metadata sheet

+!!! note
-    ** NOTE: It is assumed that the sample(s) provided were intentional and not a consistent data type error or else, therefore for the latter case, all samples will be checked as a fail safe
+    It is assumed that the sample(s) provided were intentional and not a consistent data type error or else, therefore for the latter case, all samples will be checked as a fail safe.